 A variation on this exercise is to use a pencil with a slanted point and change the line width by turning the pencil as you draw.

-I highly recommend these straight line drawing exercises, as well as curving line exercises, and other types of drawing exercises.
+I highly recommend these straight line drawing exercises, as well as other types of drawing exercises.
 In the next few weeks, I’ll share a few more drawing exercises you can use to warm up, improve pencil control, or just have fun.

 Most of us doodle from time to time.
 These exercises are ideal for doodling time whether you’re waiting for a doctor’s appointment, on a plane, train, or bus, or walking the pet of your choice.